Owen Roe O'Neill: In Spanish Service

 As a young man O'Neill left Ireland (likely in 1607 during the Flight of the Earls).
 He grew up in the Spanish Netherlands and served for 40 years in the Irish regiment of the Spanish army.
 Most of his combat was in the Eighty Years' War against the Dutch Republic in Flanders and against the French in the Franco-Spanish War.
 He distinguished himself notably at the Siege of Arras in 1640, where he commanded the Spanish garrison and held out for 48 days with 2,000 men (many of whom were fellow Irishmen), against a French army of 35,000.
 Throughout his career O'Neill was known to be an expert in defensive warfare.

 Like many Irish officers in Spanish service, O'Neill was deeply opposed to English rule in Ireland.
 In 1627, he was involved in petitioning the Spanish monarchy to invade Ireland using the Irish Spanish regiments.
 O'Neill proposed that Ireland be made a republic under Spanish protection to avoid in-fighting between Irish Catholic landed families over which of them would provide a prince or king of Ireland.
 This plan came to nothing.

 However, in 1642, O'Neill planned to return to Ireland with 300 veterans to aid the Irish Rebellion of 1641, apparently at the invitation of one of the organizers of the rebellion Rory O'Moore.
-He was given money by the Pope, with which he bought a frigate, the St. Francis, and also purchased weapons and canons to arm the ships.
+He was given money by the Pope, with which he bought a frigate, the St. Francis, and also purchased weapons and cannons to arm the ships.
 The ship, often described as the flagship of the Confederate naval forces during the war, was the first to fly the Confederate flag.
 He was joined by several of his countrymen and his sons.
 They managed to evade several Royal Navy vessels which were specially deployed to intercept O'Neill.
 Upon landing in Ulster he was met by Sir Felim O'Neill who escorted him to the Irish-held fort of Charlemont.

 Twelve more ships from continental Europe carrying experienced Irish officers along with weapons and supplies for the Irish war effort would land in Ireland later, reviving the rebellion, and adding considerable knowledge and experience to the Catholic ranks, which would prove extremely valuable.